-Shagreen leather is produced from shark or stingrays.
+Shagreen leather is a product from shark or stingrays.
 The leather has always been a part of Henry Forwood’s life.
-His grandmother was always a collector of past family mementos and objects.
+Furthermore his grandmother was always a collector of past family mementos and objects.
 A number of these were made with, or packed in exquisite shagreen leather.
 She had small boxes for ‘Things’, beautiful fan boxes complete with delicate fans (always slightly damaged) and even glass cases belonging to some distant relative with rather painful looking wire glasses.
-Even in their slightly dilapidated state, they suggested luxury and a touch of the exotic that have remained with Henry to this day.
+Even in their slightly dilapidated state, they also suggested luxury and a touch of the exotic that have remained with Henry to this day.

 A bit of history of shagreen

 It was the Japanese who first recognised this material and began using shagreen leather as handle coverings for their Samurai swords and scabbards in the 13th century.
 They continued to develop the leather and by the 16th century were using it to adorn larger pieces such as storage chests.
 These larger pieces were then sold to the Dutch who introduced shagreen to Europe.

 The 19th century saw the demise in its use as fashion swung in other directions.
 Of course there were exceptions however.
 One being was Napoleon III who commissioned his bedroom to be completely lined with green shagreen at vast expense.
 It must have been quite spectacular!
 It was however fashionable at this time in central Asia where green shoes were very popular.

 It was the 20th century when shagreen became mainstream in the interior designers list of luxury materials.
 The movement started in Paris with the rise of Art Deco.
 Designers such as Jean-Michel Frank, Andre Groult and Paul Iribe being the more famous artists to use shagreen on their furniture and accessories as part of their signatures.
 In England it became a mainstay in collections by Asprey’s.